cmarchand/MarkupUK_2023-TDD_with_XSLT/src/explanations.md

 - Change the template content to extract text from the context.
 The test succeed
 - Use **Extract function** refactoring operation to introduce `extractTitleContent` function.
 Add function typing, parameter and call.
 The tests still succeed
+- Apply **slide statement** refactoring method to mode `extractTitle1Content` at the bottom of file.
+Tests still succeed.

+Now, the template express exactly the business intent, and all technical code is moved and the end of the file.
+This allows to have a readable code, you start reading at the top of the file, and as long as you need details, you keep reading to the bottom.

+For a developer who will have to maintain this code, reading the xsl file is enough to understand the business.
+And more, all business rules are described as a unit test.